-- They allow blocks of code to become re-usable on multiple templates.
+- Create blocks of code which are re-usable on multiple Templates.

 - Containers (and especially Zero Content Containers) can contain code, which can then be shared among Templates and Pages by including the Container in multiple different Templates.

 - When using Velocity code in a container, the simplest way to access the content object is through the built-in

 - Specify different and re-usable formatting and styling for each different Content Type that can be displayed in the Container.

 - Individual content items are placed inside Containers, Containers are placed inside Templates, and Templates are placed inside Pages.
 So individual content items are ultimately displayed (and formatted) in Pages via Containers.

 - You can also create different Containers that format and display the same Content Type in different ways (such as a summary view and a detailed view), allowing you to select how a Content Type is displayed in different Templates just by choosing the appropriate Container.